onsonr/sonr/x/svc/README.md

 The module provides a gRPC Query svc with the following RPC:

-- `Params`: Get all parameters of the module
+- `Params`: Get all parameters of the module, including UCAN-related parameters.

 ### CLI